jsonzilla/UTL/docs/module_parallel.md

 // Note 2: Not sure why OpenMP doesn't give as much speedup as expected.
 //
 // Note 3: Speedup over 4x can happen on small matrices (like in this measurement)
-//         due to utilization of muliple cache lines in a distributed case.
+//         due to utilization of multiple cache lines in a distributed case.
 //         In case of reductions it is caused by SIMD unrolling, a version
 //         with no unrolling performs similarly to OpenMP.
 ```